evan-hammerstein/HyphaTracker/README.md

 # Outputs

 Outputs are organized into three folders; csv_files, graphs, and visuals.
-They are downloaded to the file explorer for access and an option for viewing them in the GUI is provided.
+They are downloaded to the file explorer for access.

 ## CSV Files: